civic-dashboard/civic-dashboard-web/README.md

 # Development

-At a high level, this is a Next.js app deployed to Cloudflare workers.
+**Status**: Early development, but open to contributions!
+Please check in first before making any big PRs because the file structure is subject to change.

 ## Quick links

-Take a look at the following documentation files to get a better lay of the land, or skip to [Getting started](./README.md#getting-started) if you just want to clone the repo and start developing!
+Take a look at the following documentation files to get a better lay of the land, or skip to [Getting started](./README.md#getting-started) if you just want to clone the repo and start exploring!

 - [ARCHITECTURE.md](./docs/ARCHITECTURE.md) gives a high-level overview of the tech stack.
 - [CODEBASE.md](./docs/CODEBASE.md) lays out the file structure of the repository.